Notify me

 This part of the journey is easier to see in the visual arts.
 It is abstract art, where the marks made are not used to represent a nameable object at all.
 This began with Vassily Kandinsky in 1910:

 At around the same time, avant-garde music was moving deliberately beyond the convention of notes.
-An example is “4′33″ by John Cage, where the performer walks onto the stage, opens the lid of a piano, sites there without touching the piano for four minutes thirty-three seconds, then closes the lid of the piano signifying the end of the piece, so the music is the sounds in the concert hall during that time, with not a single note being used in the representation of that piece of music.
+An example is “4′33″ by John Cage, where the performer walks onto the stage, opens the lid of a piano, sits there without touching the piano for four minutes thirty-three seconds, then closes the lid of the piano signifying the end of the piece, so the music is the sounds in the concert hall during that time, with not a single note being used in the representation of that piece of music.

 Perspectives on the development of this revolution

 The development of the Western Art Tradition can be seen as being conceptually similar to the development of a child.
 Children start with art as symbols only.
 If you ask a young child to draw a person standing in front of them, they don’t look at the person, they draw a symbolic representation from their mind.
-It is only later that people are likely to learn to draw from what they see directly with their eyes, instead of using symbolic representations.
+It is only later that (some) people learn to draw from what they see directly with their eyes, instead of using symbolic representations.

-From advanced theory, it is known that awareness requires a differential.
+From advanced empirical observation, it is known that awareness requires a differential.
 It is only when one has distanced oneself from nature, such as by moving to live in a town, that one will be able to truly see nature as it is, and appreciate it as something separate from one’s own life, as started to happen in the 20th Century.
-Such changes in perspective tend to apply much more at the level of a society, than an individual, as is obvious in this example.
+Such changes in perspective tend to apply much more at the level of a society than an individual, as is obvious in this example.

 During the majority of that era, religious perspectives dominated society, with their views dominating the arts, and involved avoiding the natural world where possible, considering the natural world as evil and as there only for heedless use by humans who should have most of their attention on things outside this world, such as symbols of higher realms.